The Enlightenment Era is ending. What’s next?

 Saving the Appearances, by the philosopher Owen Barfield, will help you understand the primary sin of modernity and postmodernity: Idolatry.
 For Barfield, “idolatry” is the confusion of the appearances with ultimate reality; “don’t confuse the moon with the finger pointing at it.”
 In essence, modernity believed that its representations of reality, the appearances we investigated or our abstract representations of those appearances, captured reality itself.
 Postmodernity argued that representations could never capture reality and therefore, our language and science had only ever been a means of manufacturing the world.
 Thus, postmodernity carried over the modern confusion by believing that if you changed language, you could change reality.
 The insistence that mantras like “trans women are women” are repeated demonstrates this confusion; if we all state it, it will be so.

 Furthermore, Barfield’s discussion of “literalness” (p.
-162-163) helps you see the consequences of idolatry - a kind of certainty and “hardness,” as opposed to “receptivity” - which presages Iain McGilchrist’s portrayal of the left hemisphere’s manner.
+162-163) helps you see the consequences of idolatry - a kind of certainty and “hardness,” as opposed to “receptivity” - which foreshadows Iain McGilchrist’s portrayal of the left hemisphere.

-With our confusions disentangled and consciousness as our foundation, we can begin to rebuild our understanding of the world.
+With our confusions disentangled and consciousness as the foundation of knowledge, we can begin to rebuild our understanding of the world.

 Phase 2